Andy Irvine (musician): Patrick Street

 Their third album, Irish Times, released in 1990, includes three songs by Irvine: "Brackagh Hill"; "Forgotten Hero", his composition about Michael Davitt; and "The Humours of the King of Ballyhooley".

 Playing style – The Irish Bouzouki

 In 1989, Irvine's style of playing the bouzouki was summarised thus in The Irish Bouzouki, an instructional guide:

 The tutor also provided simple standard notation scores and lyrics for two of Irvine's songs: "Brackagh Hill" (which he recorded with Patrick Street on the album Irish Times released the same year) and "Bridget", a song written by Jane Cassidy which he never released elsewhere.
 The cassette accompanying this tutor provided both songs, with Irvine accompanying himself on bouzouki.
-In the same tutor, Irvine's Irish bouzouki tuning (GDAD', one octave lower than the open-tuned mandolin) was also contrasted with the traditional Greek bouzouki tuning (CFAD').
+In the same tutor, Irvine's Irish bouzouki tuning (GDAD', one octave lower than similarly open-tuned mandolin) was also contrasted with the traditional Greek bouzouki tuning (CFAD').

 In a 1985 interview with the American Frets magazine, Irvine had explained the origins of his bouzouki tuning: